Peas for Kids

 If the peas go over well, try the same recipe with cooked frozen green beans, lima beans, or carrots.
 The pecan topping is also wonderful over lightly steamed or roasted sweet potatoes.
 Sweet potatoes are another terrific tasting and very healthy vegetable, and children usually like them.
 Just be sure not to overcook them as texture plays an important role in acceptability.
 These vegetable sides are great served with a veggie burger, over rice, or with my Tofu Bites.

-Sweet potatoes are a wonderful root vegetable, sweet and flavorful, and loaded with dietary fiber (an important element in controlling cholesterol and some types of cancer).
+Caribbean Sweet Potatoes Sweet potatoes are a wonderful root vegetable, sweet and flavorful, and loaded with dietary fiber (an important element in controlling cholesterol and some types of cancer).
 Sweet potatoes contain naturally occurring sugars, complex carbohydrates, protein, vitamins A and C, iron, and calcium.
 They have almost twice the recommended daily allowance of vitamin […]

 Easy Bananas Foster Bananas Foster is one of those recipes that is remarkably easy yet makes a great show in preparation.
 It’s one of the few ways I enjoy the subtile flavor of rum.
 While on a trip to the Caymans, where rum is everywhere, I picked up this recipe.
 If you have an electric […]